WarDrummer/dev-career-progression/README.md

 Instead, engineers are encouraged to work with a mentor to decide which skills and resources are going to be most useful.

-#### Why Should Organizations Have a Career Progression Plan?
+## Why should organizations have a career progression plan?

 * Increase software development efficiency and ROI
 * Reduce bug rate and increase customer happiness
 * Identify knowledge gaps in teams and across the organization
 * Increase developer job satisfaction and retention

+## How is the plan implemented?

+The plan consists of 3 levels of proficiency across 6 skill categories.
+These are used to create a skills/proficiency matrix which provides a suggested target proficiency for specific roles.
+This means that individuals in those respective roles aren't expected to have those proficiencies, but to be working toward them.

-## Proficiency Levels
+### Proficiency Levels

-**Apprentice** - demonstrates a broad awareness of topics in a category; can perform work with some oversight
+*Apprentice* - demonstrates a broad awareness of topics in a category; can perform work with some oversight

-**Journeyman** - demonstrates practiced knowledge of topics in a category; can perform work with no oversight and can assist others
+*Journeyman* - demonstrates practiced knowledge of topics in a category; can perform work with no oversight and can assist others

-**Master** - subject-matter expert of the topics in a category; leads adoption and continuous improvement across the organization
+*Master* - subject-matter expert of the topics in a category; leads adoption and continuous improvement across the organization

-## Skill Categories
+### Skill Categories

-**Automated Testing** - unit testing, integration testing, end-to-end testing, test-driven development
+*Automated Testing* - unit testing, integration testing, end-to-end testing, test-driven development

-**Core** - algorithms, data structures, soft skills / professionalism
+*Core* - algorithms, data structures, soft skills / professionalism

-**Design Patterns** - fundamental and enterprise patterns
+*Design Patterns* - fundamental and enterprise patterns

-**Design Principles** - object-oriented programming principles, packaging principles, antipatterns, metrics, UX
+*Design Principles* - object-oriented programming principles, packaging principles, antipatterns, metrics, UX

-**Development Practices** - code review, debugging, pair programming, refactoring, Scrum
+*Development Practices* - code review, debugging, pair programming, refactoring, Scrum

-**DevOps** - source control (git), continuous integration, continuous delivery
+*DevOps* - source control (git), continuous integration, continuous delivery

-## Skill / Proficiency Matrix
+### Skill / Proficiency Matrix

 |                | **Automated<br>Testing** | **Core** | **Design<br>Patterns** | **Design<br>Principles** | **Development<br>Practices** | **DevOps** |
 | -------------: | :----------------------: | :------: | :--------------------: | :----------------------: | :--------------------------: | :--------: |